 23.5.
-Guardian Support liability is limited (in any case) to the lesser of 5 times the Client’s annual fee, or its total professional indemnity insurance limit (details of which are available upon request).
+Guardian Support liability is limited (in any case) to the lesser of the Client’s annual fee, or its total professional indemnity insurance limit (details of which are available upon request).

 23.6.
 Nothing in this clause is intended to remove Guardian Support’s legal liability for death or personal injury.

 24.1.
 Guardian Support reserves the right, from time to time and at its absolute discretion, to alter, amend, add to or in any other way vary any of the provisions of this agreement.